anubhavparas/academia-umcp/ENPM690_RobotLearning/CMAC-Cerebellar Model Articulation Controller/README.md

   **$ python cmac_nn.py**

-- To run the code for checking the effect of generalization factor or overlapping on the convergence and the accuracy of the model:
+- To run the code for checking the effect of generalization factor or overlapping on the convergence and the accuracy of the models:

   **$ python cmac_convergence.py**